Kinoe no Komatsu

 Kinoe no Komatsu (喜能会之故真通) ('Young Pines' or 'Pine Seedlings on the First Rat Day'), published in three volumes in 1814, is a woodblock-printed book of shunga erotica by Hokusai made within the ukiyo-e genre.

 Description

 The series consists of three books, each of 30 pages, first published in 1814.
 Each books starts with an okubi-e print of a courtesan; next there are 7 spreads of erotic scenes, and ends with close-up pictures of genitalia.

 Narratives

 Kinoe no komatsu has two types of narrative.
 One continuous narrative is about the sexual life of Hanada Umenosuke, and it links all three volumes together.
 In Volume I he gets involved in a sexual relationship with his aunt's son-in-law's daughter Tamami Oiso.
 In Volume II, the couple get involved with Tamami Oiso's maid, and in Volume III, Hanada Umenosuke becomes a practising acupuncturist and treats both a man and a woman.
-A second type of narrative that fills the empty space alongside the imaged tells about the activities depicted.
+A second type of narrative that fills the empty space alongside the images tells about the activities depicted.